HarvardPL/formulog/README.md

 java -jar formulog.jar greeting.flg
 ```

-(assuming `formulog.jar` is the name of the FormuLog executable JAR), you
+(assuming `formulog.jar` is the name of the Formulog executable JAR), you
 should see the results:

 ```